Word Gems

 The “Hubble Deep Field” photo becomes a peering of 12 billion light-years into the primordial past.
 Nearly all 3000 objects in this image are galaxies, clusters of billions of stars.
 These cosmic lighthouses present themselves to the eye as close neighbors, but this seeming proximity, due to enormous viewing-distance, is only apparent, not real, with actual separation, typically, measured in millions of light-years.
 Dr. Myers, noted above, informs us that a favorite recreation in Summerland is that of space exploration.

 Editor's note: For some time I've been aware of physicists’ estimate of the universe’s, some say, 200 billion galaxies, each with an average of 100 to 200 billion stars (our own Milky Way has 400 billion stars).
-This strikes us as overwhelming enough, but recently I’ve learned that, in addition to these full-bodied galaxies, there are “dwarf galaxies” with a hardly-worth mentioning star population of only a few billion.
+This strikes us as overwhelming enough but, in addition to these full-bodied galaxies, there are “dwarf galaxies” with a hardly-worth mentioning star population of only a few billion.
 And there are trillions of these “dwarf galaxies”! trillions! - not just trillions of stars, but trillions of galaxies, each comprised of billions of stars!

 A recent headline: “Ex-Pentagon UFO Chief: We May Not Be Alone.”
 The article offers assessment of witnessed spacecraft maneuvering in ways and at speeds currently outside the parameters of known science.
 All of which begs the question: among the trillions and trillions of stars out there, how many serve as energy-source to planets of intelligent life?
 The afterlife reports (see below), some of which issue from scientists on the other side, often speak of a universe filled with life and intelligence.